rnikhil275/rnikhil275.github.io/_posts/2017-08-23-luasec-https-library.md

 The Codec Module is used for string packing and unpacking.
 It provides a unified interface for various modes in `string.pack` and `string.unpack` functions.
 The Bit operation module smoothens out all the various lua bit libraries and versions.
 The `bit` libary with luajit, `bit32` libary with lua 5.2 and lua 5.3 built in bit operators are wrapped in a unified function.

 The RFC I used can be found [here](http://httpwg.org/specs/rfc7540.html).
+I also used the lua-http module for lot of reference code.
+The module can be found [here](github.com/daurnimator/lua-http/)

 The first two sections in the RFC are just an introduction and a generic protcol overview.